-The new Apple File System (APFS) will debut on macOS with High Sierra (10.13) in September 2017, and Retrospect 14.5 for Mac is certified to work with High Sierra and APFS with the known issues below.
+The new Apple File System (APFS) is available on macOS with High Sierra (10.13) and higher, and Retrospect 14.5 and higher for Mac are certified to work with High Sierra and APFS with the known issues below.
 Previous versions of Retrospect for Mac have varying compatibility.
 See below for our results installing Retrospect on the default configuration of APFS.

 Apple File System (APFS)

 Apple File System (APFS) is the new file system on macOS.
 It replaces HFS+, a file system that Apple has maintained for the last twenty years. iOS and watchOS have already been migrated to using APFS this year, and with High Sierra, Apple is migrating macOS as well.